A. A. Gill

-Adrian Anthony Gill (28 June 1954 – 10 December 2016) was a British journalist, critic, and author.
-Best known for his food and travel writing, he was also a television critic, was restaurant reviewer of The Sunday Times, wrote for Vanity Fair, GQ, and Esquire, and published numerous books.
+Adrian Anthony Gill (28 June 1954 – 10 December 2016) was a British writer, best known for writing about food and travel, and for his work in television.
+Publications he contributed to included The Sunday Times, he wrote for Vanity Fair, GQ, and Esquire, and also published numerous books.

 After failing to establish himself as an artist, Gill wrote his first piece for Tatler in 1991 and joined The Sunday Times in 1993.

 Known for his sharp wit, and often controversial style, Gill was widely read and won numerous awards for his writing.
 On his death he was described by one editor as "a giant among journalists."
 His articles were the subject of numerous complaints to the Press Complaints Commission.

 Early life and education

 Gill was born in Edinburgh to an English father, Michael Gill, a television producer and director, and a Scottish mother, Yvonne Gilan, an actress.
 He had a brother, Nicholas.
-The family moved back to the south of England when he was one year old.
+The family moved to the south of England when he was one year old.
 In 1964, he appeared briefly in his parents' film The Peaches as a chess player.

 Gill was educated at the independent St Christopher School, Letchworth, Hertfordshire, and later recalled his experiences at the school in his book The Angry Island.
 After St Christopher's, he moved to London to study at the Saint Martin's School of Art and the Slade School of Art, nurturing ambitions to be an artist.
-Following art school Gill spent six years "signing on, trying to paint, until one day he realised he wasn't any good".
+Following art school, Gill spent six years "signing on, trying to paint, until one day he realised he wasn't any good".
 At the age of 30, having abandoned his ambitions in art, he spent several years working in restaurants and teaching cookery.